MarineRobotics/remote_controller/README.md

   $ cd ~/catkin_ws/
   $ catkin build
   ```
   If you look in your current directory you should now have a 'build' and 'devel' folder.
-Inside the 'devel' folder you can see that there are now several setup.*sh files.
+Inside the 'devel' folder you can see that there are now several setup.sh files.
 Sourcing any of these files will overlay this workspace on top of your environment.

-* Before continuing source your new setup.*sh file:
+* Before continuing source your new setup.sh file:
   ```
   $ source devel/setup.bash
   ```